explosion-mental/wallust/docs/templates/pywal.md

-# Pywal Template Compatibility
+# Pywal Template Engine
-You can enable pywal like syntax in the config file with `pywal = true`. wallust (5)
+You can enable pywal like syntax in the config file with `pywal = true`, check out [defining a template in the config file](https://explosion-mental.codeberg.page/wallust/config/template.html#pywal-optional).

 The syntax is simple, but more variables are added given that it's engine and spec doesn't support runtime evaluation functions.